Search Results

 Health topics

-Overview Immediately flush the eye with cool water .
-Fill a sink or dishpan with water.
-Put your face in the water, then open and close your eyelids to force water to all parts of your eye.
-You can …
+… Overview Immediately flush the eye with cool water .
+Fill a sink or dishpan … face in the water, then open and close your eyelids to force water to all parts of your … all areas of your eye are rinsed.
+This is the first thing a doctor would do.
+Keep flushing …